Pakistan Levies: Border Military Police

 The Border Military Police (BMP) is a levies force established under the Punjab Border Military Police Act, 1904.
 It's responsible for maintaining security in the notified tribal areas of Dera Ghazi Khan and Rajanpur districts of Punjab, Pakistan.
 It operates under the provincial Home department.

 The Act defines the powers and duties of the BMP personnel.
 It also outlines procedures for disciplinary actions and the conditions of service for BMP members.
 It also covers resignation, court jurisdiction and application of the Act on former Baluch Levy.

 Recruitment

 The Levies is a standing force consisting of locally recruited personnel who must undertake a six month basic training course which covers "basic laws, investigation techniques, crowd control, basic intelligence, arrest and detention procedure, jail duties, drill, weapons training, field craft, bomb disposal, counter assault, traffic control, raids, watch & ward etc."

 Uniforms

 The Federal Levies Force (Amended) Service Rules, 2013, mandate a specific uniform for the federal Levies under their jurisdiction.
 This uniform consists of a black shalwar kameez, brown chappals (sandals), white socks, a black beret cap and a black belt.
 Junior commissioned officers (JCOs) wear a brown belt during duty hours.

-It's important to note that this dress code applies specifically to the federal Levies.
+This dress code applies specifically to the federal Levies.
 Levies forces under the control of individual provinces have their own designated uniforms defined by separate provincial regulations.